maliMirkec/personal-website/site/articles/my-favorite-npm-packages.md

 [npkill](https://www.npmjs.com/package/npkill) is another package that I use from time to time.
 Since I work on many projects, either personal and client-based, I tend to have many `node_modules` folders on my computer and we all know how heavy they can be.

-{% cldnryimg "node-modules-weight_xhobi1" "Heaviest objects in universe meme - node_modules."
-601 399 'center' %}
+{% cldnryfetch "node-modules-weight_xhobi1" "Heaviest objects in universe meme - node_modules." false true "picolo" %}

 With `npkill` command you could find all `node_modules` folders and delete them easily.